 The Bar Exam is the test you need to take to practice law.
 Without it, you cannot get a license.
 If you pass, you will be admitted to the bar.
-It’s a six hour test with two hundred questions and covers a large majority of things you learned in law school.
-Study and prep is absolutely required.
+It’s a six-hour test with two hundred questions and covers a large majority of things you learned in law school.
+Studying and prep work are absolutely required.

 8. Get Hired as an Associate and Become a Lawyer